vidispine/hull/hull/README.md

 As highlighted above, when included in a Helm chart the HULL library chart can take over the job of dynamically rendering Kubernetes objects from their given specifications from the `values.yaml` file alone.
 With YAML object construction deferred to the HULL library's Go Templating functions instead of custom YAML templates in the `/templates` folder you can centrally enforce best practices:

-- Concentrate on what is needed to specify Kubernetes objects without having to add indidual boilerplate YAML templates to your chart.
-This removes a common source of errors and maintanance from the regular Helm workflow.
+- Concentrate on what is needed to specify Kubernetes objects without having to add individual boilerplate YAML templates to your chart.
+This removes a common source of errors and maintenance from the regular Helm workflow.
 To have the HULL rendered output conform to the Kubernetes API specification, a large number of unit tests validate the HULL rendered output against the Kubernetes API JSON schema.

   For more details refer to the documentation on [JSON Schema Validation](./doc/json_schema_validation.md).